-After eCommerce skyrocketed due to the global pandemic in 2020, business owners have had to quickly adapt to ensure fast, personalized experiences for all of their customers.
-Today’s shoppers expect seamless shopping journeys, customized recommendations, and a wide array of payment options at checkout.
-They additionally expect brands to be quick to answer their questions, solve problems, interact with them on social media, and ensure that their personal information is kept completely secure.
+Business owners have had to quickly adapt to ensure fast, personalized experiences for all of their customers.
+Mostly, eCommerce skyrocketed due to the global pandemic in 2020.
+Today’s shoppers expect seamless shopping journeys, customized recommendations, and a wide array of payment options at the checkout.
+Also, they expect brands to be quick to answer their questions, solve problems, interact with them on social media, and ensure that their personal information is kept completely secure.

-Managing an omnichannel presence while trying to juggle the logistics of running a business, providing customer support, and updating a website is a tall order for any merchant today.
-The overwhelming amount of tasks to keep track of has many brands searching for solutions, such as SaaS platforms. that can save them time without impacting the quality of their service.
+Merchants have an overwhelming amount of tasks to keep track of.
+For instance, managing an omnichannel presence while trying to juggle the logistics of running a business, providing customer support, and updating a website.
+Many brands are searching for solutions such as SaaS platforms. that can save them time without impacting the quality of their service.

 What is SaaS?

-The growing popularity of the SaaS model has revealed the convenience and flexibility that a subscription-based service can provide for a business.
+The growing popularity of the SaaS model has revealed the convenience and flexibility that a subscription-based service can provide.
 Dozens of internationally-recognized retailers have chosen to utilize SaaS platforms, including:

 - Ben & Jerry’s